Table of Contents

 Frequently asked questions

-Here are the answers to some frequently asked questions about writing your CV’s about me section:
+Here are the answers to some frequently asked questions about writing your CV’s ‘About Me’ section:

-Yes, you need an About Me in your CV.
-Employers quickly read CVs, so putting an introduction at the top ensures that fast-reading recruiters see your best selling points.
-Also, employers appreciate having a summary of your CV that helps them decide whether to read the rest of your application.
+Yes, you need an ‘About Me’ in your CV.
+Employers have to read hundreds of CVs, so putting a quick introduction at the top of your CV ensures that recruiters see your best selling points.

-You write a resume About Me section the same way you’d write one for your CV.
-There are various differences between a resume and CV, but both documents start off with an introduction.
-So write a resume About Me section like this:
+There are various differences between a resume and CV, but both documents start with an introduction.
+So write a resume ‘About Me’ section like this:

 • Body (1–3 sentences): Explain how your skills and achievements make you the ideal fit for the role.